micro/network/README.md

 have emerged to improve API based consumption of infrastructure services we have yet to define anything for end user consumption.

+## Goals

+A few expressive goals for the protocol

+- simplicity by design and human readable
+- extensible via federation not protocol changes
+- consumable by clients and services alike

+## Non goals

+Things we don't care about

+- not looking to replace existing frameworks
+- not looking to raise investment from VCs
+- not looking to profit from the protocol

 ## Status

 Currently in the early design phase.